MStaehling/michaelstaehling.github.io/journal-week-1.md

 What do developers do?
 What principles of a developer have you learned?
+* Developers develope things.
+* They are problem solvers for others by creating things that that make other peaples lives easier.

 Explain the outside-in and inside-out technique we employed for TodoCLI.